DalgoT4D/dalgo_docs/docs/intro.md

 **Dalgo runs and offers a hosted version of Superset for visualisation.
 Subscription to superset is optional.**

 1. If you have not subscribed to Superset you will see a message to this effect.
 Kindly contact support@dalgo.in If you wish to add Superset to your subscription.
-2. If you have subscribed to superset you will see a button for Google sign-in, click on it.
+2. If you have subscribed to Superset you will see a button for Google sign-in, click on it.

 <img width="1464" alt="N6 2) DSS sign in" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/afe2d22c-14de-47f8-8acd-8417643b6220">

-3. A pop-up window will emerge.
-Select sign in with google.
+3. A pop-up window will appear.
+Select Sign In with Google.

 <img width="1470" alt="NN6 3 gogle sign in" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/69b470be-5cbc-4f98-84f7-94e7f29431b2">

-4. If your superset admin has granted your email ID access you will be successfully logged in.
-Else contact your superset admin.
+4. If your Superset admin has granted access to your email ID, you will be successfully logged in.
+Else contact your Superset admin.
 5. Once successfully logged in, close the pop-up window.
-You will now be able to access superset via Dalgo to build your charts and monitor if visualisations are being populated as expected.
+You will now be able to access Superset via Dalgo to build your charts and monitor if visualisations are being populated as expected.

 <img width="1464" alt="N6 5 ss" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/0e767faf-a140-4ab9-983d-4b803f0f5aab">